-- I understand that my nomination is only effective when received and accepted by Spirit Super, and it will expire three years from when I sign this form. - My beneficiary (or beneficiaries) and I'll be bound by the provisions of Spirit Super's Trust deed relating to binding death benefit nominations. - · If, at the time of death, a notice is invalid or hasn't been accepted by the trustee, the death benefit will be determined by the trustee at its discretion. - To the best of my knowledge, the information I've provided is true and correct. - I consent to the use of my personal information as outlined in Spirit Super's Privacy policy available at spiritsuper.com.au/privacy-policy or by calling us on 1800 005 166.
+- · I understand that my nomination is only effective when received and accepted by Spirit Super, and it will expire three years from when I sign this form. - My beneficiary (or beneficiaries) and I'll be bound by the provisions of Spirit Super's Trust deed relating to binding death benefit nominations. - · If, at the time of death, a notice is invalid or hasn't been accepted by the trustee, the death benefit will be determined by the trustee at its discretion. - To the best of my knowledge, the information I've provided is true and correct. - I consent to the use of my personal information as outlined in Spirit Super's Privacy policy available at spiritsuper.com.au/privacy-policy or by calling us on 1800 005 166.

-Important information: A power of attorney can't sign this form on behalf of a member.
-You must sign and date this form in front of two witnesses - see section 4 below.
+Important information: A power of attorney can't sign this form on behalf of a result of the sign of member.
+You must sign and date this form in front of two witnes ses - see section 4 below.
+We're unable to accept digital signatures on this form.
 Your signature Date (DD MM YYYY)

-Each witness must sign and date this form on the same date as the he member.

-I declare that:

-I saw the member sign and date this form I'm over 18 years of age and I'm not listed as a beneficiary on this form.

-Witness A

-Full name of witness A

-Signature witness A Date witnessed (DD MM YYYY)

-Witness B

-Full name of witness B